aaronjamesyoung/simplest-flexbox-grid/README.md

 The mixin accepts three arguments:

 1. Number of columns OR layout
-2. Width of gutter between grid columns, in pixels
+2. Width of gutter between grid columns
-3. Amount of padding in grid columns, in pixels
+3. Amount of padding in grid columns

 You are able to do some interesting stuff, e.g.: